pdehaan/horrorrevue/posts/2022-10-13-cannibal-holocaust-1980.md

 </div>

-<﻿h3>Spoiler Alert</h3> - This review contains a few spoilers for the movie, although nothing that really spoils the plot.
+Spoiler Alert - This review contains a few spoilers for the movie, although nothing that really spoils the plot.
 Read at your own risk.

 I﻿'m going to come right out and say, I hated this movie.
 I gave it two stars, which was being generous.
 It should probably have been a one star movie.